 The same is true for the more premium trims in the respective lineups.
 The SX trim of the Telluride costs a little more than $43,000, whereas the Black Edition trim of the Honda Pilot costs nearly $52,000.
 At this level, the Pilot comes standard will all-wheel drive.
 This type of drivetrain costs a bit extra with the Telluride, but the difference in price is still very noticeable.

-These trims both have quite a few luxurious features, like heated and ventilated front seats and ambient lighting.
-The Black Edition has a panoramic roof, while the SX has dual sunroofs, providing essentially the same effect.
-There may be a few things different about these trims, but it is very hard to say that the Pilot is worth so much more money.
+These trims have luxurious features, such as heated and ventilated front seats plus ambient lighting.
+The Black Edition has a panoramic roof, while the SX has dual sunroofs, providing the same effect.
+There may be a few things different about these trims, but it is tough to say that the Pilot is worth much more money.

 Which is Better?

-In many ways, the Honda Pilot and Kia Telluride are very similar.
-They have just about the same amount of power, with the Telluride offering a touch more leg room for its passengers.
-They have solid infotainment systems and safety packages as well, though again, the Telluride seems to pull ahead in these areas.
+In quite a lot of ways, the Honda Pilot and Kia Telluride are very similar.
+They have just about the same amount of power, with the Telluride offering more legroom for its passengers.
+They also have solid infotainment systems and safety packages, though again, the Telluride seems to pull ahead in these areas.

-However, the Honda Pilot has enjoyed a lot of success over the years, and the decision to get a Honda Pilot might come down to brand loyalty.
-It's difficult to argue against a vehicle that has been proven to be reliable and practical.
-There's nothing major that the Honda Pilot is lacking, so it would be ideal for many people.
+Nevertheless, the Honda Pilot has relished a lot of triumphs over the years, and the decision to get a Pilot might be due to unwavering brand loyalty.
+It's challenging to dispute an automobile that has proven dependable and valuable.
+There is nothing major that the Pilot is lacking, so it would be perfect for a lot of people.

-That being said, the Telluride seems like its more upscale than the Pilot, all while having a more affordable price.
-If someone is coming at the decision objectively, then the Telluride would most likely be the choice.
+That being said, the Telluride seems more upscale than the Pilot at a more affordable price.
+If someone is coming at the decision objectively, then Telluride would most likely be the choice.